shdlabs/SSTorytime/docs/Storytelling.md

 The most important structure in any directed graph is a [*matroid*](https://arxiv.org/abs/1702.04638) or *hub*.
 In Promise Theory, these imply so-called appointed roles to the nodes.
-If several arrows of the same type point to a node, then the node absorbs the property and it becomes a `target' or shared property of the links.
+If several arrows of the same type point to a node, then the node absorbs the property and it becomes a "target" or shared property of the links.
 Conversely, if a node emits many arrows of the same type, it is a kind of distributor of that property.
-In other words, these structures imply many-to-one groupings, in which the `one' matroidal node represents the group.
+In other words, these structures imply many-to-one groupings, in which the "one" matroidal node represents the group.
 Groups of the four meta-types each have different meanings.

 In a directed graph there are two major type of matroid for incoming and outgoing nodes.

 ![Common structures](https://github.com/markburgess/SSTorytime/blob/main/docs/figs/matroid.png 'Matroids, or hub nodes, are important structures in scaling.')